ibm-cloud-docs/watsonxdata/sync_optimizer_meta.md

 To sync tables from {{site.data.keyword.lakehouse_full}}, the following items are required:

-1. Identify the list of MDS and Iceberg tables in {{site.data.keyword.lakehouse_short}} that you require for **Query Optimizer**.
+1. Identify the list of Hive and Iceberg tables in {{site.data.keyword.lakehouse_short}} that you require for **Query Optimizer**.

-1. Identify columns as primary and foreign keys in the MDS and Iceberg tables.
+1. Identify columns as primary and foreign keys in the Hive and Iceberg tables.

-1. `ANALYZE` MDS and Iceberg tables in Presto (C++) to generate MDS and Iceberg statistics.
+1. `ANALYZE` Hive and Iceberg tables in Presto (C++) to generate Hive and Iceberg statistics.

 1. Only users with administrator privilege is allowed to run `ExecuteWxdQueryOptimizer` command as a security enhancement feature.